Trophy Eyes

-History
+Career

 Early years and Everything Goes Away (2013–2014)

 Trophy Eyes was formed in 2013 by Andrew Hallett on lead guitar, Kevin Cross on rhythm guitar, Jeremy Winchester on bass and backing vocals, Callum Cramp on drums, and John Floreani on vocals.
 They later released an EP, Demo 2013, on 8 April 2013, which consisted of two tracks, "Chacho" and "Personal Taste".
 Everything Goes Away has five songs and it was written about a period of his life during which he lived in his high school town prior to moving to Newcastle.
-It was released on 29 April 2014.
+Originally released 11 November 2013, it wasn't published on streaming platforms until April 29 the following year.
 On the same day, a music video for their single "Hourglass" was released.

 Mend, Move On and Chemical Miracle (2014–2016)

 On 17 September, their single "In Return" was released alongside an accompanying music video.
 On 9 October, they released a second single "White Curtains" and another music video.
 On 24 October, their third single "Penfold State Forest" was released.

 In just under a year after the release of Everything Goes Away, they released their debut studio album, Mend, Move On was released on 4 November 2014 under Hopeless Records.
 The album was recorded at Karma Sound Studios in Thailand with Shane Edwards, as would their next two albums.

 The band released a non-album single called "Tired Hearts" in September 2015.

 Trophy Eyes performed at the 2015 Vans Warped Tour on the Hard Rock stage and Full Sail stage.
 They shared a stage with bands like Emarosa, Have Mercy, Knuckle Puck, and Palisades.

 The band's sophomore studio album, Chemical Miracle released on 14 October 2016.
-Like their other album, this one was also recorded in Thailand by Shane Edwards.
+Like their previous album, it was recorded in Thailand by Shane Edwards.